davide-moletta/RISC-V-TE/README.md

 Install [_Python_](https://www.python.org/downloads/).

 Install the [_riscv-none-elf toolchain_](https://github.com/xpack-dev-tools/riscv-none-elf-gcc-xpack).
-Other toolchains may be used but must be configured in the _flasher.py_ file and added to the _PATH_.
+Other toolchains may be used but must be configured in the _flasher.py_ file and added to the _$PATH_.

 #### HOW TO RUN WITH PYTHON